JvdAli/Movie-Review-Sentiment-Analysis-NLP/README.md

 - Section 2 | Model Creation :<br>
 The dataset is ready for training, so we create a Naive Bayes model using scikit-learn and then fit it to the data.<br>

-- Section 3 | Model Evaluation :<br>
+- Section 3 | Model Accuracy Check :<br>
-Finally we evaluate the model by getting accuracy, classification report and confusion matrix.
+Finally we evaluate the model by getting accuracy score .

 <!-- INSTALLATION -->
 ## <br>**Installation**